 With the ever-growing popularity and diversity of dating apps, it is not a surprise that the pool of potential partners is only getting larger online.
 With its ease and flexibility, people don’t even need to leave the house to find their perfect match.
-According to statistics, millennials now make-up around 79% of dating app users, and these numbers are only predicted to increase in the following decade.
-Tinder is estimated to have 57 million users worldwide as of January 2020, with the average user spending an average of 35 minutes a day swiping.
 Online dating apps present people with an effective solution to dating, which is time-efficiency.

 However, the ugly reality behind the majority of dating apps is that they source an abundance of competition: the difficulty of capturing someone’s attention from a single picture.
+The reality of the average user spending 90 minutes per day sounds completely exhausting.
 The need to impress someone in such a brief flash of time would increasingly appear to be leading to a generation of narcissists.
 How is this affecting the expectations of online daters?